Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Methodology

 According to Equation~\ref{eq:quality}, we utilize the inference loss to evaluate instruction quality.
-However, finetuning an LLM for evaluation can be inefficient.
+However, finetuning an LLM for evaluation can be inefficient, since this process can take days of training.
 To solve this problem, we introduce a set of natural language indicators and use the indicators to predict the inference loss.
-In this paper, We have a set of indicators $I=\{I_i, i\in N^*\}$\footnote{$N^*$ refers to natural numbers starting from 1, and $N$ refers to natural numbers starting from 0.}, which is detailed in Table \ref{table:indicators}.
-For every given instruction-following dataset $D$, we compute the corresponding indicator values $I(D)=\{I_i(D), i\in N^*\}$.
-There exists a function $F$ such that the aforementioned model inference loss $L(\tilde M, D_{eval})$ can be approximated using $F(I(D))$.
+In this paper, We have a set of indicators $I=\{I_i, i=0,\cdots,n\}$, summarized in Table \ref{table:indicators}.
+For a given instruction dataset $D$, we compute the corresponding indicator values $I(D)=\{I_i(D), i=0,\cdots,n\}$.
+There exists a function $F$ such that the aforementioned model inference loss $L(M_{ft}, D_{eval})$ can be approximated using $F(I(D))$.

 The relationship between the finetuned model inference loss $L$ and these computed indicators can be formulated as in Equation~\ref{eq:ind}.

-In this paper, we assume that there exists a multivariate linear function of $I_i, i\in\{1,\cdots,n\}$ that is proportional to the logarithmic loss.
+In this paper, we assume that there exists a multivariate linear function of $I$ that is proportional to the logarithmic loss.
 Consequently, Equation~\ref{eq:ind} can be reparameterized as Equation~\ref{eq:linear}: